balenaltd/handbook/Sales.md

 ### Updating Front
-To make sure customers have the correct support prioritization (i.e. premium accounts get a response inline with their SLA), all of the users have to be added to the appropriate “group”.
+To make sure Premium (SLA) customers have the correct support prioritization (i.e. premium accounts get a response inline with their SLA), all of the premium users have to be added to the "Premium Customers" group.

 From the Front web client: